JuliaPlots/UnicodePlots.jl/README.md

 #### Barplot

-Accepts either two vectors or a dictionary
+Accepts either two vectors or a dictionary:

 ```julia
 barplot(["Paris", "New York", "Moskau", "Madrid"],